Fiddlehead Fern

 In the United States, they are harvested and used for cooking in recreational and commercial kitchens.
 They are prized for their rich flavor and nutritional content, including high levels of essential fatty acids, omega-3 and omega-6.

-They're also high in fiber and iron.
-They've also appeared recently as a gourmet delicacy on high-end restaurant menus.
+Ferns are also high in fiber and iron.
+Recently, they've appeared as a gourmet delicacy on high-end restaurant menus.
 Ideally, the ferns are jade-green.
 They should not have started to uncoil before being picked and should not be brown.

 They should also be smooth and free of fuzz, which can irritate the throat and create a choking hazard.
 People who enjoy these ferns will be glad to know that growing ferns is relatively easy.